 - You are a professional providing a service (as a doctor, lawyer, accountant, etc.)

-If you are employed by a company receiving a purely compensation income and are doing freelance work on the side, you are a mixed-income earner, which is another category under BIR with a different set of tax requirements.
+If you are employed by a company receiving a purely compensation income with freelance work on the side, you are a mixed-income earner.
+That’s another category under BIR with a different set of tax requirements.

 If you are a minimum wage earner (less than P250,000 annual) or if you meet certain conditions, you are eligible for tax exemption.
-You can still file a tax report for documentation purposes, but you’ll only need to pay for the registration, annual renewal, book of accounts, and receipts – your tax reports will reflect zero payments.
+Filing tax reports will be for documentation purposes and to avoid fines, but you only need to pay for the registration, annual renewal, book of accounts, and receipts – your tax reports will reflect zero payments.

 By law, if you are receiving compensation for an exchange of services, you are required to declare your gross income, regardless if this is received online or from overseas.